 Facts about Alaska’s industry and economy

-- Alaska is the only state that does not collect state sales tax or levy an individual income tax (some cities have sales tax, however).
+Alaska is the only state that does not collect state sales tax or levy an individual income tax (some cities have sales tax, however).

-- According to the Alaska Seafood Marketing Institute, seafood is the economic foundation of many rural communities where more than 21,200 residents or 15% of all rural working-aged were directly employed by the industry.
+According to the Alaska Seafood Marketing Institute, seafood is the economic foundation of many rural communities where more than 21,200 residents or 15% of all rural working-aged were directly employed by the industry.

 Five species of salmon, four species of crab, cod, shrimp, halibut and more are harvested in Alaska.

-- The trans-Alaska pipeline starts in Prudhoe Bay and stretches more than 800 miles over rugged terrain (including three mountain ranges) to Valdez.
+It passes over rugged terrain (including three mountain ranges) from Prudhoe Bay to Valdez.
 More than 18 billion barrels have moved through the pipeline.
 The pipeline project involved 77,000 workers from 1969 through its completion in 1977.

 With more than 1% of the state’s population with some level of certification, its 3.6 times higher than the U.S. average.
 The state also has four times the number of airports per square mile.
 This can be attributed to the fact that so many places in Alaska are only accessible by air or water.

-- Lake Hood in Anchorage is the world’s largest and busiest seaplane base.
+Lake Hood in Anchorage is the world’s largest and busiest seaplane base.

-- Zinc is the state’s biggest mineral export but gold might be what Alaska is most known for.
+However, gold might be what Alaska is most known for.